fenwick67/query-script/README.md

 ##Simple usage
 Point a browser to `index.html` with the querystring set to your javascript.
 Your javascript will be executed.

-JQuery, Lodash, and RequireJs are loaded on pageload
+JQuery, Lodash, and RequireJs are loaded before your code is.

 The following variables are made public to you, for URL brevity in some common use-cases: